dermi1002/lbp_popit-color-generator/README.md

 # To-do List
 ### Current Tasks:
-- [ ] Create Batch and Shell Scripts for automated setup
+- [x] Create Batch and Shell Scripts for automated setup
+- [ ] Optimize Shell Script and check for errors
+- [ ] Change the README.md document accordingly

+### Next:
 - [ ] Refactor and organize code again

-### Next:
 - [ ] Add Terminal logs and keyboard shortcuts
 - [ ] Retheme the GUI to Tkinter's Ttk widget to remove CustomTkinter dependency and support Linux out-of-the-box